 - Laboratory Exercises.
-Laboratory sections meet most weeks, from week 2 to 10.
-See the final schedule for details. - Field Trip.
-There is a required field trip during your normal lab period.
+There are five laboratory sections that meet most weeks, from week 2 to week 9.
+Stay tuned to CourseLink for details.
+All labs must be submitted as PDF files.
+If this is a problem you must make prior arrangement with me or your lab instructor.
+There is a \$10 lab fee to cover costs. - Field Trip.
+There is a required field trip, most likely on a Saturday near the end of the semester.
 It is rain or shine, barring lightning, tornadoes, or freakish snow.

-There is a \$10 lab fee to cover costs. - There will be a Midterm Examination and a Final Examination.
-Both consist mainly of multiple choice questions, and a few carefully selected short answer questions.
-Dates October 25 and December 14.
+• There will be an in-class Midterm Examination (February 28th) and a Final Examination (Saturday, April 20th, 11:30AM - 1:30PM, Location TBA).
+Both exams consist mainly of multiple choice questions, and a few carefully selected short answer questions.